CalPoly/csc-facebook-page/job-posting-guidelines.md

 ### Do not troll bad job postings

 Job posters are not necessarily informed in all of the technical lingo and their postings may come off as ridiculous.
-Please, rather than making some snarky remark, please refer them to these posting guidelines and be constructive.
-Enquiring about a job posting is alright, but please try to be constructive.
+Please, rather than making some snarky remark, refer them to these posting guidelines and be constructive.
+Enquiring about a job posting is alright, but do not be condescending.
 Comments saying "I agree with such and such" are not constructive.
-If you agree with a criticism, simply like the comment. **Non-constructive comments on job postings will be removed.**
+If you agree with a comment, simply like the comment. **Non-constructive comments on job postings will be removed.** Every time you comment on a bad post, it gets bumped to the top of the page.
+If you are not interested in a job, just let the post sink.

 ### What do I do if I feel that a job posting is predatory?